-The goal of this collaboration between Washington College’s GIS Lab and the Maryland State Police is to provide the MSP and the MSHO with weekly geospatial analysis reports to help aid the newly created DUI Detachment unit.
-In addition to working with the MSP, we receive data from a variety of law enforcement agencies throughout the state, in order to create the most effective analyses possible.
-It is our goal to better enable the Maryland State Police to reduce impaired driving in the state of Maryland.
+Washington College supports MSP and MHSO by providing these agencies with monthly geospatial analysis reports to help aid the newly created SPIDRE Team.
+In addition to working with MSP, Washington College receives data from a variety of law enforcement agencies throughout the state in order to create the most effective analyses possible.
+Our analysts provide quarterly alcohol-related geospatial maps for Anne Arundel, Baltimore, Montgomery, and Prince George’s counties.
+It is the goal of the Washington College GIS Program to better enable the Maryland State Police to reduce impaired driving in the state of Maryland.

-In order to best understand DUI incidents, our GIS Analysts work in conjunction with members of the Maryland Highway Safety Office, Maryland State Police, Prince George’s County Police Department, Baltimore County Police Department, Howard County Police Department, Governor’s Office of Crime Control and Prevention, Maryland Department of Public Safety and Correctional Services, as well as additional local law enforcement agencies.
-These agencies provide us with information on the incidences of DUI in their jurisdictions, and we create maps of those incidences that we then provide to the Maryland State Police.
+In order to best understand DUI incidents, our analysts work in conjunction with members of the Maryland Highway Safety Office, Maryland State Police, Prince George’s County Police Department, Baltimore County Police Department, Howard County Police Department, Anne Arundel County Police Department, Maryland Department of Public Safety and Correctional Services, as well as additional law enforcement agencies.

 Traffic Records Improvement